 If you’ve gone through the troubleshooting list above and your internet is still not working, or if you suspect the problem is with your ISP, then it might be time to contact customer service.
 You may even be eligible for a bill credit depending on which internet provider you use and how long your internet connection has been down.

-Life hacks for when you need internet right now
+Life hacks for when your internet is down

 Have a report that is due ASAP and don’t have time to troubleshoot?
 We’ve all been there.
 If you need internet access like yesterday, here are a couple of speedy solutions to get you connected again instantly.